UnityRPG/3-Modifiers-And-Abilities/README.md

 2. Remove the `CameraRaycasterEditor` editor script
 3. Implement move to enemy on power attack
 4. Simplify the `CameraRaycaster`, `Energy` and `PlayerMovement`

+### 24 Player Choice In Combat
+1. What are the choices the player can make in your combat?
+2. Types of Special Abilities
+3. Where to start with implementation